tchomphoochan/mnx-music21-converter/README.md

 ### Testing the dataclasses

-Continuing from earlier, we can try running the following code
+Continuing from earlier, we can try running the following code (while in `/target/src`)
 ```py
 import json
 import os